skypjack/entt/docs/md/links.md

 the authors didn't make explicit announcements or contacted me directly.

-If you know of other resources out there that are about `EnTT`, feel free to open an issue or a PR and I'll be glad to add them to this page.<br/>
+If you know of other resources out there that are about `EnTT`, feel free to open an issue or a PR.
+I'll be glad to add them to this page.<br/>
 I hope the following lists can grow much more in the future.

 # EnTT in Action